Arbitrary-T/CEM-Laboratory/README.md

 # CEM-Laboratory
 Dissertation Project:
-A complete all in one system that manages a university laboratory, uses NFC and QR Codes to easily integrate the students/equipment into the system, providing an intuitive user experience.
+A complete all in one system that manages a university's laboratory, uses NFC and QR Codes to easily integrate the students/equipment into the system, providing an intuitive user experience.

 Developed using Java and JavaFX